 How much protein should you eat in a day?

-• Centring meals and snacks around high-protein foods, such as lean meats and poultry, eggs, seafood, dairy, soy, tofu, and beans can help you get more protein.
+- Centering meals and snacks around high-protein foods, such as lean meats and poultry, eggs, seafood, dairy, soy, tofu, and beans can help you get more protein.
 While it’s best to get the majority of your protein from whole food sources, you can also include supplements like protein bars and powders to hit your daily intake.

 Protein is a macronutrient (aka “macro") essential for total-body health.
 While we often associate this nutrient with building muscle, protein is essential for regulating numerous physiological functions in the body such as supporting bone health and carrying oxygen in your blood.
 That’s why it’s so important to meet your protein goals every day.

 Getting enough protein is especially important for active people, those wanting to improve their metabolic health, and everyone as we age.
-Protein intake is essential to build and maintain muscle mass, and increased dietary protein intake earlier in life may help mitigate muscle loss from ageing.
+Protein intake is essential to build and maintain muscle mass, and increased dietary protein intake earlier in life may help mitigate muscle loss from aging.

 While the exact amount of protein you need per day depends on your age, weight, activity level, and other factors, there are some general protein guidelines that work for most adults to support optimal health and well-being.